nhquiroz/hexa/README.md

-# bookshelf
+# HexLib

-A pico library of common JS code I use across my projects
+A pico library of common JS Hex operations I use across my projects